nculwell/MathStudy/Sciences.md

 ### Math for physics

 There are math books written for physicists.
+See also: [Engineering mathematics]()

 - Schey. *Div, Grad, Curl, and All That: An Informal Text on Vector Calculus* ([4e](https://smile.amazon.com/dp/0393925161), [3e](https://smile.amazon.com/dp/0393969975), [2e](https://smile.amazon.com/dp/0393962512), [1e](https://smile.amazon.com/dp/0393093670))
 - Shankar. *Basic Training in Mathematics: A Fitness Program for Science Students* ([1e](https://smile.amazon.com/dp/0306450364)